cran/packageRank/README.md

 all we can confidently say is that the download counts for both days were greater than the mode.

-To facilitate interpretation and comparison, I use the *rank percentile* of a download count instead of the simple nominal download count.
+To facilitate interpretation and comparison, I use the *percentile rank* of a download count instead of the simple nominal download count.
 This nonparametric statistic tells you the percentage of packages that had fewer downloads.
 In other words, it gives you the location of your package relative to the locations of all other packages.
-More importantly, by rescaling download counts to lie on the bounded interval between 0 and 100, rank percentiles make it easier to compare packages within and across distributions.
+More importantly, by rescaling download counts to lie on the bounded interval between 0 and 100, percentile ranks make it easier to compare packages within and across distributions.

 For example, we can compare Wednesday (“2020-03-04”) to Saturday